amkartashov/gf-k8s/README.rst

 Used methods:

-* manually creating K8s secrets (f.e. this way is used to configure repo secret in argocd)
+* manually creating K8s secrets

+  F.e. this way is used to configure repo secret in argocd.

-* manually updating K8s secrets (f.e. this way is used to configure GitHub Oauth App client secret)
+* manually updating K8s secrets

+  F.e. this way is used to configure GitHub Oauth App client secret.

 * modifying helm parameters in application

+  F.e. this is done for Oauth2 Proxy application.

 ArgoCD application types which can be used
 ===============================================================================